stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-And the mantis shrimp can apparently see the hidden colours, [__BEN:__ Yes.] and all the wavelengths of light which David and Trexel are not privy to.
+And the Mantis Shrimp can apparently see the hidden colours, [__BEN:__ Yes.] and all the wavelengths of light which David and Trexel are not privy to.

 #### TIM